Toruń gingerbread: History

 Old Polish sayings connect Toruń with making of some form of gingerbread, and the expansion of the craft, which started in the 13th century.

 A considerable factor behind the development of gingerbread-making in Toruń was its excellent location.
 Situated on high-quality soil, the area provided fine wheat for flour, while nearby villages provided honey.
 The necessary spices were brought from remote countries, mainly India, via a route through the Black Sea and Lwów to the Holy Roman Empire, where the spices were transported by north-German trade companies.
 Some also came by sea to the port of Gdańsk.

 The very first mention of Toruń gingerbread comes from 1380 and speaks of a local baker called Niclos Czana.
 The product quickly gained fame across Poland and abroad.
-Toruń and the city of Nuremberg, itself famous for special pancakes, were eager to protect the secrets of their recipes from each other.
+Toruń and the city of Nuremberg, itself famous for special gingerbread, were eager to protect the secrets of their recipes from each other.
 Finally in 1556, they formed an agreement by which each city could bake the specialties of the other.

-The artisans weren't the only ones engaged in the production of the delicacy.
+The artisans were not the only ones engaged in the production of the delicacy.
 In the 16th century, the Cistercian Order on the outskirts of Toruń prospered mainly due to this activity and even sold their product to other countries.
 During the 17th century, the well-known workshop of the Grauer family appeared.
 The city authorities were supportive of the lucrative trade and issued several tax breaks on spice imports and export by bakers' guilds so that the trade could be increased.

 In the 18th and 19th century, the city saw a fall in baking and other craftsmanship.
 In 1825, only three bakers were left.
 With the advent of capitalism, large companies took over from the local craftsmen and mass production of the gingerbread ensued.

 The largest factory was owned by Gustav Weese, based on tradition dating from 1763, when Johann Weese started to bake gingerbread.
 Gustav Traugott Weese inherited a small workshop after his father Andreas in 1824 and changed it into a large company.
 In 1875 the Toruń Gazette (Gazeta Toruńska) wrote on New Year's Eve that due to the demand it was even sold in Africa.
 Other exotic places of export included Turkey, Japan, China and Honolulu.
 In 1913, Gustav Weese, a descendant of Gustav Traugott Weese, constructed a factory which, after World War I ended, was employing over 500 workers.
 Gustav Weese sold it in January 1939 to the Polish company "Społem" and left for his other gingerbread factory in Germany.
 The company in Toruń still exists and is the oldest confectionery company in Poland today and one of the oldest in the world.

 Besides Weese's factory there was also the Hermann Thomas company founded in 1857, which in 1907 employed 200 workers.
 Another important company engaged in the production of gingerbread was founded by Jan Ruchniewicz in 1907.
 The enterprise prospered quite successfully and had 50 workers.
 It was especially known for the ornamental gingerbread topped with Toruń's crest.